haileydennis/bechdel-analysis/README.md

 ## Good-to-Knows
 * We will be deleting rows with missing values so long as there are very few.
 * We will be deleting columns with missing values so long as there are many missing.
+* Please note that changes were made after combining files, so the individual files may not be the final result for that section.
+The Bechdel_Analysis_ALL.ipynb is our polished final product.